olatunjiabel/sc200-soc-portfolio/README.md

 - Reviewed sender IP addresses and URL activity
 - Used Threat Explorer to investigate phishing events
 - Performed external threat intelligence validation with VirusTotal
+- Mapped adversary behavior to MITRE ATT&CK tactics and techniques
+- Built and used an ATT&CK Navigator heatmap for coverage tracking
+- Investigated and correlated a multi-alert incident using Microsoft Defender XDR
+- Verified findings against raw telemetry using Advanced Hunting across multiple device tables
+- Built a full Incident Response Procedure and Business Impact assessment

 ---